cpmech/gosl/README.md

 This library contains essential functions for linear algebra computations (operations between all combinations of vectors and matrices, eigenvalues and eigenvectors, linear solvers) and the development of numerical methods (e.g. numerical quadrature).

-We link Gosl with existent libraries written in C and Fortran, such as OpenBLAS, LAPACK, UMFPACK, MUMPS, QUADPACK and FFTW3.
+We link Gosl with existing libraries written in C and Fortran, such as OpenBLAS, LAPACK, UMFPACK, MUMPS, QUADPACK and FFTW3.
 These existing libraries have been fundamental for the development of high-performant simulations over many years.
 We believe that it is nearly impossible to rewrite these libraries in native Go and at the same time achieve the same speed delivered by them.
 Just for reference, a naive implementation of matrix-matrix multiplication in Go is more than 100 times slower than OpenBLAS.

 ## Installation